anphonic/ej2-aspnetmvc-docs/src/maps/maps/navigation-line.md

 * `HighlightSettings` - To customize the highlight settings of the navigation line.
 * `SelectionSettings` - To customize the selection settings of the navigation line.

-To navigate the line between two cities on the world map, use the below code snippet.
-The `Latitude` and `Longitude` values are used to indicate the start and end points of navigation lines drawn on Maps.
+To navigate the line between two cities on the world map, `Latitude` and `Longitude` values are used to indicate the start and end points of navigation lines drawn on Maps.

 {% aspTab template="maps/navigation-line", sourceFiles="navigation-line.cs" %}